nat-samson/msc-project/README.md

 ### Overview

-This repo defines a language-learning web app intended to promote the memorisation of vocabulary terms using spaced-repetition.
+This repo defines a language-learning web app intended to promote the memorisation of vocabulary terms using spaced repetition.

 The app is designed to complement classroom-based teaching by providing tools for both teachers and their students: